There’s an app for that. Which loyalty programs are worth your time (and smartphone space)?

 Target Circle

 How it works: For every eligible purchase, earn 1 percent to redeem at Target later.
 Members also receive access to special offers, and the in-app bar-code reader helps you scan items for prices and in-store availability.
-You can also use the app to place orders for quick curbside or in-store pickup.
+You can also use the app to place orders for curbside or in-store pickup.

 Insider tip: Use the app to scan in-store items.
 It will note whether the item is on sale online.
 If so, show the cashier, who will price-match at the register.